 Necessary medical care in certain countries

-When you take out HollandZorg health insurance, you automatically receive the HollandZorg health insurance card bearing your insurance details.
-Your HollandZorg health insurance card also serves as a European Health Insurance Card (EHIC).
-The EHIC entitles you to reimbursement of the costs for urgent medical care during a temporary stay in EU/EEA countries and Switzerland.
+When you take out HollandZorg health insurance, you automatically see the European Health Insurance Card (EHIC) in My HollandZorg.
+The EHIC entitles you to (partial) reimbursement of the costs for necessary medical care during a temporary stay in:

-Are you on a temporary stay in an EU/EEA country or Switzerland and need medical care?
-With your European Health Insurance Card you are entitled to a reimbursement of the costs.
 You will not be fully reimbursed in all countries.
 The insurance package and cover differ from country to country.
 The website of the European Commission tells you, country by country, which medical care you can count on.
-This is also where you can download a convenient EHIC app for your smartphone.

 Note: foreign hospitals are in general familiar with the EHIC, but the same cannot be said for all general practitioners, pharmacies and other care providers.
 In that case, contact the HollandZorg Emergency Centre.
 They will send proof of insurance to the care provider.
 They will also tell you whether the care is (partially) reimbursed.